NYC Forklift Accident Lawyers Helping Construction Workers Injured On The Job

 According to OSHA, 70% of workplace accidents could have been avoided with proper training.
 Employers, manufacturers, and general contractors must ensure that operators have proper training and planning at the jobsite.
 Poor operator training and a disregard of safety guidelines by the people in charge of the worksite contribute to the majority of accidents caused by forklifts.

 How Can I Prevent Injuries from Taking Place?

-According to OSHA, forklift operators are required to follow safe operating rules at all times.
-OSHA lists powered industrial trucks as one of the top 10 categories of standards violations.
 The National Institute for Occupational Safety and Health (NIOSH) recommends taking the following steps to reduce your chances of injury if you operate or work near forklifts: